West Coast You're Wonderful

 Day 11-12 - Zorritos Beach

-Travel by local bus to Huaquillas, on the border of Ecuador and Peru (approx 5 hrs).
-After crossing the border we continue travelling to Zorritos on the Pacific coast (approx 30 mins).
+Travel by local bus to Huaquillas, on the border of Ecuador and Peru at Tumbes (approx 5 hrs).
+After crossing the border we continue our journey south into the Sechura Desert and travel on to Zorritos, on the Pacific coast (approx 30 mins).

 Travel by taxi or minivan to Lima's bus station and take a local bus to Pisco (approx 4 hrs).
 The bus will stop three or four times before reaching our destination.